caiocichetti/proffy-nlw2/README.md

 ## 🔖 Layout

-Nos links abaixo você encontra o layout do projeto web e também do mobile.
-Lembrando que você precisa ter uma conta no [Figma](http://figma.com/) para acessá-lo.
+In the links below you will find the layout of the web and mobile project.
+Remembering that you need to have a [Figma](http://figma.com/) account to access it.

 - [Layout Web](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web)
 - [Layout Mobile](https://www.figma.com/file/e33KvgUpFdunXxJjHnK7CG/Proffy-Mobile)